CloudCannon/Academy/_posts/2017-02-07-output-json.md

 ---
 ## Introduction

-Sometimes it's useful to output front matter or Collection data as JSON so we can reference it in Javascript.
+Jekyll can act purely as a content manager and hand off the displaying and interaction of content to JavaScript.
+This is useful if you have a site or component that needs user interaction with JavaScript but you also want an easy way to manage the content in a markdown or data file.
+The easiest way to get JavaScrip to understand your content is using [JSON](https://www.copterlabs.com/json-what-it-is-how-it-works-how-to-use-it/).

 ## Jsonify

-If the data is an array or hash you can use the `jsonify` filter.
+If the data is an array or hash you can use the `jsonify` filter to convert it to JSON.

 {% raw %}
 ~~~liquid